EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 The id will be the internal name used to access the pin in your script.
 The label is what the user sees.

 In addition, you can allow the user to add multiple input pins of her choice when using the block.
 Check off the 'Allow additional pins' option to let the user add their own pins.
-You can access all the pins (both - those defined by you and those added by the user) in your preprocessing script through  the code/inputs variable.
+You can access all the pins (both - those defined by you and those added by the user) in your preprocessing script through  the `inputs` variable.

 ## Registering Accounts